Organic Garden

 The Bowdoin Organic Garden has been an integral part of the College's sustainability mission since 2005.

-When your hands are in the soil, working alongside a close friend or someone you just met, conversation tends to flow.
 The Organic Garden has been an integral part of Bowdoin since 2005.
 Growing vegetables, fruit, and flowers for use in the dining halls is only part of the gardens’ purpose.
-The Organic Garden also provides a space to build community through shared work, agricultural experiences, and educational events.
+The Organic Garden also provides a space to build community through shared work and educational workshops.